 - individually prescribed herbal medicine and recipes on how to make your own with clear dosage instructions*

 - dietary, stress management and lifestyle advice or coaching

 - laboratory tests, simple physical examination may be done, or further medical tests may be advised via your medical doctor or independent laboratory

 Your herbalist is someone who:

-- combines conventional medical knowledge with scientific and traditional understanding of plant medicine
+- combines conventional medical knowledge with the scientific and traditional understanding of plant medicine

 - takes a holistic view towards health and diseases